c14jonfr/lenasys_contribution/README.md

 - As long as the loading animation is running things should be progressing, but keep an eye on the console.
 If anything goes wrong you should see an error there.

 ## This tool will display statistics for:
-- Commits (total number of commits that have been merged to the master branch, commits made to other branches will not count unless the branch is merged to the master branch)
+- Commits (total number of commits that have been merged to the master branch, commits made to other branches will not count unless the branch is merged to the master branch).
+As far as I can tell this includes merge commits, meaning users who have been part of the weekly merges will have inflated numbers
 - Issues created (total number of issues where you are the author)
 - Issues Completed (total number of issues that you are assigned to that have been *closed*)
 - Issue comments (total number of comments you have left on issues)